ADFG-DSF/PaxsonLake_HumpbackWhitefish_MR/README.md

 **1_PLHW_MR_data.R**: This script reads the Mark-Recapture data and validates the Excel-based analysis conducted by Corey Schwanke and April Behr.
 No analysis outputs are directly generated here, but inferences match those produced in Excel.
+Additional sections have been inserted to validate numbers in the report text.

 **1a_MRcheck2.R**: Additional checks in a fresh script.
 This script has no real value and should probably be deleted.

 **PLHW_age.R**: This script conducts all analysis specific to Age, Length, and Weight of fish in the spawning sample.
 This script is used for analysis, and ALL analysis outputs are generated here.
+Additional sections have been inserted to validate numbers in the report text.

 **2a_lengthage_sensitivity.R**: An additional script exploring the possible existence of data points that were unusually influential to the fit of the Length ~ Age relationship.
 Each data point was removed in turn and the